Python-SIP/sip/sphinx/directives.rst

 are processed or ignored.

-Features are mutually independent of each other - any combination of features may be enabled or disable.
+Features are mutually independent of each other - any combination of features may be enabled or disabled.
 By default all features are enabled.
 The :option:`-x <sip -x>` command line option is used to disable a feature.

 If a feature is enabled then SIP will automatically generate a corresponding C